ropahektic/wkGolf/README.md

 Realistic Golf wind - fully revamped wind to affect grenades in a realistic way

-Spin ball physics - Add Left or Right spin to your ball bounces (J for left spin, K for no spin, L for right spin) Each spin direction has three strengths, +,++ and +++.
+Spin ball physics - Add Left or Right spin to your ball bounces (Enter and Backspace to scroll through Spin modes) Each spin direction has three strengths, +,++ and +++.
 Spin is influenced by power and ball momentum.

 Full power landing marker - an arrow shows the theoretical landing of your ball at full power in real time without accounting for wind